“How many calories should I be eating Carol?” is perhaps the most popular

 What joy! because DIET for me often meant ‘Dare I Eat This?” and yet this query persists within the WLS community.
 It’s the reason why I still give calorie counts on my recipes (as well as for those pre-op who still want to use this as a method of losing weight) because so many complain if I don’t.
 We seem to be swayed to the point of hysteria on occasions by nutritional stats.

 But don’t just take it from me without some back-up.
 Read the guest feature below from a reputable bariatric surgery provider who answers the question and backs it up with some facts and figures.

-Calorie Counting after Bariatric Surgery
+Calorie Counting after Bariatric Surge

 There’s lots of information online around what and how much you should eat after bariatric surgery.
 Many patients come across this while researching surgical options, and it is often very confusing.
 One of the questions we get asked most often is: how many calories should I be having each day after my surgery?

 Unfortunately the answer to this question is not clear-cut.
 At present we do not have a validated predictive equation for estimating calorie requirements for patients after bariatric surgery.
 Therefore any calorie targets that you have read about online are not based on robust scientific evidence.
 Furthermore, your calorie intake will change as the months go by after surgery.
 Your portion sizes will begin to increase which is what we expect and want to happen.

 When we look at each patient’s food intake after surgery we are more focused on the qualitative as opposed to the quantitative.
 We want to know how you are doing identifying your new hunger and satiety cues, what types of food you are choosing, in what settings you are eating your meals, social occasions or eating out, and any challenges you may have.
 We are far less interested in the number of calories.

 Below we will discuss some of the reasons why calories counting is not useful after surgery, and what you can monitor yourself instead!